mivehk/djangoAuthApp/README.md

 # Django Authentication Project

-This project demonstrates a Django-based authentication system with features like user registration, login, logout, and a restricted dashboard for authenticated users.
-It also uses custom templates for better user experience.
+This project demonstrates a Django-based authentication system engaging user registration, login, logout, and a restricted dashboard for authenticated users.
+It also uses custom view templates for better user experience.

 ---